irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 storage (range deletion tombstones and newer revisions mask out older values), but also helps bound the read IOPS required to sustain a fixed workload.
-Like all things, this is counter-balanced[^compaction-1][^compaction-2][^compaction-3][^compaction-4] with the need to maintain sane {write,space}-amplification (which the rate of compactions directly play into).
+Like all things, this is counter-balanced[^compaction-1][^compaction-2][^compaction-3][^compaction-4] with the need to maintain sane {write,space}-amplification, which the rate of compactions directly play into.

 <span class="marginnote">
-  Compacting an SST from L1 into L2; the SST overlaps with two SSTs down below.
+  An SST compaction; the L1 SST overlaps with two L2 SSTs and is compacted into it.
 </span>
 {{< gallery hover-effect="none" caption-effect="none" >}}
   {{< figure src="img/from-interns-with-love/compaction.png" size="3515x1080"
       thumb="img/from-interns-with-love/compaction.png"
-      caption="Compacting an SST from L1 into L2; the SST overlaps with two SSTs down below." >}}
+      caption="An SST compaction; the L1 SST overlaps with two L2 SSTs and is compacted into it." >}}
 {{< /gallery >}}
 <span class="collapsed-marginnote">
   Figure 1.
-Compacting an SST from L1 into L2; the SST overlaps with two SSTs down below.
+An SST compaction; the L1 SST overlaps with two L2 SSTs and is compacted into it.
 </span>

 (Aside: there's something to be said about how storage engines are characterized in terms of resource utilization[^perf-util] as opposed to unqualified "throughput" or "latency".
 System-wide measures like $/tpmC are another example of the same.
-These feel comparatively easier to reason about, more useful for capacity planning, and verifiable; let's strive to think in these terms for other measures of performance.)
+These feel comparatively easier to reason about, more useful for capacity planning, and easily verifiable.)

 ### Optimizing compactions for read-amplification

-Compacting LSMs based on reads isn't a wild idea.
+Compacting LSMs based on reads isn't a novel idea.
 It was originally implemented in [google/leveldb](https://github.com/google/leveldb), and later dropped in [facebook/rocksdb](https://github.com/facebook/rocksdb/).
-As for the Go re-implementation of it ([golang/leveldb](https://github.com/golang/leveldb), incidentally where we had forked Pebble from), it hadn't ported over the heuristic as yet.
+As for the Go re-implementation of it ([golang/leveldb](https://github.com/golang/leveldb), incidentally where we had forked Pebble from), it hasn't ported over the heuristic yet.
 Part of the motivation for using a purpose-built storage engine was to let us pull on threads exactly like this.

 We hypothesized that by scheduling compactions for oft-read key ranges, we